-Investment Objective and Policies > Seeks to generate current income consistent with preservation of capital.
+Investment Objective and Policies > Seeks to provide high current income.
+Preservation of capital and long-term total return are secondary objectives.

 Why Consider this Fund

 - You want a portfolio of securities with the potential to offer a steady stream of income and some protection against stock market volatility but can accept the inherent risks of investing in foreign securities - You want a portfolio that is diversified broadly across a range of countries, regions and securities to help dampen market volatility